RyanTheAllmighty/development-machine/README.md

 Once the machine has been setup, we can setup the workspace.

 This is the main working directory in `~/workspace` on the remote machine.

-You'll need to create a `vars/workspace.yml` file from the example provided at `vars/workspace.yml.example`.

 Then you can setup the workspace by running: